-- fore% This value returns the foreground colour of the style.
-Bits 0-7 hold the red intensity, bits 8-15 hold the green and bits 16-23 hold the blue. - back% This value returns the background colour of the style. - Returns The function returns 0 if all was well or a negative error code.
+- fore% This value returns the foreground colour of the style in text views.
+Bits 0-7 hold the red intensity, bits 8-15 hold the green and bits 16-23 hold the blue. - back% This value returns the background colour of the style in text views. - Returns The function returns 0 if all was well or a negative error code.
 If an error occurs, the variables are not changed.

-The arguments from style onwards and the flag values 4, 8 and 16 only apply to text-based views and are new in version 6.
+The arguments from style% onwards and the flag% values 4, 8 and 16 only apply to text-based views and are new in version 6.